jlinoff/pam/README.md

 the first record field.
 Don't worry if you select the wrong one, they are easy to delete.

-For this example we will choose "note" because it is a "textarea" field and then rename it to "ingredients" and type in some basic ingredients in the value input.

-Here is where you select "note" for the first field.
+Here is where you select "ingredients" for the first field.

 <img src="pam-new-record-field-1-select.png" width="400" alt="new-record-field-1-select">

 And then change the field name to "ingredients" and populate it.

-> Remember that you can customize the available fields in the
-> preferences so that the list of fields is shorter.

 <img src="pam-new-record-field-1.png" width="400" alt="new-record-field-1">

 Now do the same thing to create an "instructions" field.
-Remember to choose "note" just like in the previous step.
-This is what it looks like after you have added the second field.

 <img src="pam-new-record-field-2.png" width="400" alt="new-record-field-2">